Characterization of the mechano-biology and definition of a clinically relevant failure criterion for soft tissues

 When you are ready to apply, you can use our online application form and select ‘Mechanical and Design Engineering’ as the subject area.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code ENGN4640219 UK/EU students and ENGN4840219 International students when applying.
+If you want to be considered for this funded PhD opportunity you must quote project code ENGN4640219 UK/EU students when applying.

 Successful applicants will receive a bursary to cover tuition fees for three years and a stipend in line with the RCUK rate (£15,009 for 2019/2020).
 The Faculty of Technology may fund project costs/consumables up to £1,500 p.a.